 Cognition therapy involves working with individuals who have difficulty with concentration, memory, and high-level organization following a concussion, traumatic brain injury or dementia.

 Voice therapy involves two routes.
 SLPs work with patients who have a hoarse, harsh or raspy voice secondary to overuse, nodules, polyps, and reflux, Davis said.
-Others need therapy to strengthen their voices associated with conditions such as Parkinson’s Disease, stroke, and degenerative diseases.
+Others need speech language therapy to strengthen their voices associated with conditions such as Parkinson’s Disease, stroke, and degenerative diseases.

 Swallowing therapy involves assessing swallow, either in the clinic or at the hospital with an x-ray, and working with the patient to treat and decrease the risk of coughing, choking, or aspiration during eating and swallowing.